kywagaha/gemini/README.md

 # Setup
 `yarn start` or `npm start`.

 This uses [Gemini-Authorization](https://github.com/Gabe-H/Gemini-Authorization) for Spotify authentication by default.
 It lets us conceal our clinet ID and secret for the compiled version.
-If you would like to use your own Client ID and secret, you can do it locally by creating a file named `.env`, and set the Client parameters as
+If you would like to use your own client ID and secret, you can do it locally by creating a file named `.env`, and set the client parameters as
 ```
 CLIENT_ID=123456
 CLIENT_SECRET=abcdefg